 Can employers make their own cell phone reimbursement policy?

 Many employers adopt “bring your own device,” or BYOD, policies for employee cell phone use.
-In states that require reimbursement for work-related calls or for business use of the cell phone, these policies often have to outline how the reimbursement will be calculated.
+These policies often have to outline how the reimbursement will be calculated.
 Many policies simply provide a flat payment for work-related phone use.

 Some employers avoid reimbursement obligations by providing mobile devices for their workers.
 These corporate-owned phones can be excluded from the worker’s wages as a working condition fringe benefit if the phone was provided for non-compensatory business reasons.
 Any personal use of these employer-provided phones can be treated as a de minimis fringe benefit, and also excluded from the worker’s wages.